isuke01/dk-vitepress-docs/src/general/guides/server-side-render-component.md

 Lucky there is workaround!

 Inject custom varible into attribute that come from correct context (here the context is correct).

+**NOTE:** This example shows only post_id override, you may want also fix the post_type if that is important for you or other context elements.
+If you try to `console.log(context)` in the edit callback it contains correct context to see.
 ```js
 import { registerBlockType } from '@wordpress/blocks';
 import ServerSideRender from '@wordpress/server-side-render';